.NET Framework At A Glance

 What Makes C# a Popular Programming Language?

 C# programming language is written in C and C++ whose syntax is similar to the syntax of JAVA.
-However, calling C# a copy or duplicate of java is inaccurate.
+However, calling C# a copy or duplicate of Java is inaccurate.
 C# and java, both belong to the C family.
 Here is the list of core C# features that are found in all versions of the language.

-• No pointers required.
+• No pointers are required.

 • Automatic memory management through garbage collection.